 Web questionnaire represents a communication channel with respondents.
-Therefore, appropriate execution of content and publishing of web questionnaire are crucial, because web questionnaires are self-administered, the respondent cannot communicate with the interviewer in case of problems.
+Therefore, appropriate execution of content and publishing of web questionnaires are crucial, because web questionnaires are self-administered, the respondent cannot communicate with the interviewer in case of problems.
 The questionnaire design is therefore very important, as it also contributes to the quality of the research.
 A user-friendly questionnaire increases the probability that the respondent will participate in the survey and submit valid responses.
 A correct questionnaire, therefore, decreases non-response and measurement error rate.

 - Question sequence:

 - should be logically structured, e.g. questions regarding events should be consistent with the sequence of events, or questions regarding the evaluation of experience should follow the questions regarding describing that experience;

 - Questions that refer to the same topic should be successive.
 Constant changes in topic decrease the probability that the respondent will carefully consider his or her answers.
 If the questions are organized by topic, the respondent can focus only on one topic at a time;

 - Topics (and questions) should begin with those that are the most important to the respondents.
 Research shows that surveys that contain topics that are important to the respondents record higher response rates;

 - Sensitive questions should be placed at the end of the questionnaire.
 If they are located at the beginning, the respondent may quit the survey prematurely;

 - Demographic questions are also usually placed at the end of the questionnaire;